Why is my iPad not turning on?

 Before I conclude let me also address some of the queries often made by iPad users when their iPad will not turn on or charge.

-If your iPad screen is black and unresponsive, which is called “iPad black screen of death”, it may be a sign of software crash or drained battery.
-A hard reset can fix if your iPad has a software crash.
+If your iPad screen is black and iPad is not turning on, this is called “iPad black screen of death”.
+This may be a sign of software crash or drained battery.

 How do I force my iPad to restart?